carlosh93/SFR_HB-IRIT-UIS/README.md

 ### 2. Edges detection

 Second, our method uses an algorithm to compute an edge mask for each of the 300 provided MRIs.
 Specifically, we use the [Canny edge detection](https://github.com/csbanon/canny-edge-detector), an operator that uses a multi-stage algorithm to detect a wide range of edges in images.
-For this stage, 12 variations of the lower thresholding in the range between 30 and 120 are made for each image.
+In this stage, 12 variations of the lower threshold are made in the range between 30 and 120 for each image.
+At the end of our pipeline, each edge mask will allow a different new MRI image to be generated.
+Thus, the variation of the threshold value in this step enables a first data augmentation.

 ![edges](figs/edges.png)

 ### 3. Transformation of tumor masks

 Then, the tumor masks provided by the challenge are automatically transformed with the geometric operations: zoom, rotation and translation.
 Specifically, our code generates a new tumor mask for each new case to be generated.

-### 4. Generation of new masks
+### 4. Generation of new masks: edges + tumor

 Next, the new tumor masks are intersected with the liver segmentation of the source images, in order to ensure that the new tumor is located within the liver.
 In the figure, the liver is shown in green, tumor inside in red, and tumor outside in blue.
 Note in the figure that the edges mask (blue lines) calculated in (1) is combined with the mask of the tumor inside (in red).
 Four random examples of this step are presented below.